LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 Material Set Indexing Variants
 =================================

-Another dimension along which material sets can vary is in how their volume fractions/topological element association is established.
+Material sets can also vary in how volume fractions are associated with topological elements.
-This dimension produces two additional material set variants: **element-dominant** association (element indices control volume fraction order) and **material-dominant** association (material indices control volume fraction order).
+This associative variance leads to two additional schema variants: **element-dominant** (elements/volumes have the same ordering) and **material-dominant** (elements/volumes have independent orderings).
 Both of these variants and their corresponding schemas are outlined in the subsections below.

 Element-Dominant Material Sets
 *********************************

-An **element-dominant** material set is one that orders its volume fraction data so that it matches the topological element ordering.
+In an **element-dominant** material set, the volume fraction data order matches the topological element order.
 In other words, the volume fraction group at ``i`` (e.g. ``matset/volume_fractions/mat[i]``) contains the volume fraction data for topological element ``i``.
 This variant is assumed in all material sets that don't have an ``element_ids`` child.